 Lauren moved to Nantucket from New York City almost a decade ago and has been taking breathtaking beach photographs ever since.
 We sat down with Lauren to talk about advice for new collectors, her fantasy dinner table and unorthodox artistic inspiration!

-We turned the tables of our Collector Conversation series and spoke with our fearless leader, and RedDot founder, Lily Stone, about collecting sheep and her years of “not getting it”. (more…)
+We turned the tables of our Art Collector Conversation series and spoke with our fearless leader, and RedDot founder, Lily Stone, about her own art collection, buying sheep and her years of “not getting it”. (more…)